Thailand's Former Prime Minister Yingluck Shinawatra Is Now A Fugitive

 "The judges weren't buying it.
 'We don't think the defendant is ill, we think the defendant is hiding ... or has fled,' a court statement read.
 A new date for the verdict has been set for Sept.
 27. Yingluck has pleaded not guilty to the charges, which carry a maximum sentence of 10 years in jail."

 Shinawatra has jumped bail following a string of problems that derailed her tenure.
 Forced out of office by a military coup in May of 2014, she was formally impeached in January of 2015.
 Months later, a court charged Shinawatra with negligence, as NPR's Scott Neuman reported, "for her role overseeing a populist rice-subsidy program that was mishandled, costing the government billions of dollars."
-She has pleaded not guilty.

 On Friday, two officials from Shinawatra's administration were ordered to serve long jail terms over the rice scheme.
-As the Bangkok Post reports, former Commerce Minister Boonsong Teriyapirom was sentenced to 42 years in jail; his former deputy, Poom Sarapol, got 36 years.
+As Bangkok Post reports, former commerce minister Boonsong Teriyapirom was sentenced to 42 years in jail; his former deputy, Poom Sarapol, got 36 years.

-As for Shinawatra's whereabouts, Thai media speculated that she might have fled the country and traveled to Singapore, on her way to to join her brother, former Prime Minister Thaksin Shinawatra, who was overthrown by the military in 2006 and has since lived in self-imposed exile after he was found guilty of corruption.
+As for Shiniwatra's whereabouts, speculation in Thai media includes the possibility that she may have fled the country and traveled to Singapore, on her way to to join her brother, Thaksin — another former prime minister who was overthrown by the military back in 2006 and has since lived in a self-imposed exile.